What You Need to Know About Allowing Pets Into Your Charleston Rental

 Make Your Pet Addendum Professional

-To draft a professional pet addendum, you’ll need to understand what each term means.
-In this section, we’ll help you differentiate between a refundable pet deposit, a non-refundable pet fee, and pet rent.
+To draft a professional pet addendum, you'll need to understand what each term means.
+Here's an overview of the terms and how to apply them to your pet policies.

 A Pet Deposit